evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 ## Climate system

-You can choose from two different climate systems.
-The 2-zone Climatronic climate system supports different temperatures in two zone for the driver and passenger.
+There is one climate system available.
 The 3-zone climatronic climate system supports different temperatures in three zones for the driver, passenger, and backseat.

 ## Comfort